Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Related Work

 \section{Related Work}

-\textbf{REC and GREC} REC has advanced rapidly in recent years.
+\textbf{REC and GREC} REC has advanced rapidly recently.
 The early two-stage paradigm~\cite{yu2018mattnet}, couples off-the-shelf object detectors with linguistic cues to compute region–expression matching scores.
-The field has progressed from specialist to generalist grounding frameworks ~\cite{kamath2021mdetr} that are pre-trained at scale to jointly learn detection, alignment, and reasoning, and more recently to large vision–language models (LVLMs) ~\cite{wang2024qwen2}.
-Despite strong results on classical benchmarks, these systems often struggle in settings closer to realistic use\textemdash e.g., partially specified scenes where external knowledge must be integrated for reasoning ~\cite{wang2020give,chen2023advancing,madge2025mdc}.
+The field has progressed from specialist to generalist~\cite{kamath2021mdetr}, which are pre-trained at scale to jointly learn detection, alignment, and reasoning, and, more recently, to LVLMs~\cite{wang2024qwen2}.
+Despite strong results on classical benchmarks, these systems often struggle in realistic settings use\textemdash e.g., partially specified scenes where external knowledge must be integrated for reasoning ~\cite{wang2020give,chen2023advancing,madge2025mdc}.

-GREC extends REC by requiring models to localize a variable number of targets conditioned on a single expression.
+GREC extends REC by requiring models to localize an unlimited number of targets per RE.
 Most current approaches adopt transformer-based architectures ~\cite{he2023grec,hemanthage2024recantformer}; some LVLMs are adapted via integrating GREC data ~\cite{pramanick2024jack}.
 Nevertheless, performance remains far from saturated.

-\textbf{The Minecraft Dialogue Corpus} The MDC~\cite{madge2025mdc} consists of conversations~\cite{narayan2019collaborative} between an architect giving instructions to a builder to build a structure in a virtual world, exemplified in Figure \ref{fig::template}.
+\textbf{The Minecraft Dialogue Corpus} MDC-R~\cite{madge2025mdc} consists of dialogues~\cite{narayan2019collaborative} between an architect, who gives instructions, and a builder, who constructs a structure in a virtual world, as illustrated in Fig.~\ref{fig::template}.

-\textbf{Multimodal Data Synthesis} As the data requirements of large-scale pre-training have grown, synthetic data has emerged as a prominent paradigm.
+\textbf{Multimodal Data Synthesis} As the data demands for large-scale pre-training have grown, synthetic data has emerged as a prominent paradigm.
 A broad class of methods ~\cite {narayan2019collaborative,kiseleva2022interactive,shridhar2020alfred} relies on simulators to produce data with controllable distributions and programmatically generated annotations ~\cite{islam2022caesar,9010706,liu2019clevr}, whereas recent approaches leverage generative models to synthesize diverse textual ~\cite{yumetamath,lu-etal-2024-mathgenie} and multimodal ~\cite{parolari2025harlequin} training signals.
 Both lines of work aim to expand coverage and reduce manual labelling effort.
 Based on previous works, we propose three distinct tiers of data synthesis methods.